 In practical terms, it means that non-EU citizens including British will have to apply for authorization to enter Spain.
 It will involve an online application in which you provide information about yourself and the reasons for your visit.

 The adaptation of border controls to the ETIAS will take time.
-As a result, the implementation of the system will take several months and not be compulsory until at least the beginning of 2022.
+As a result, the implementation of the system will take several months and not be compulsory until at least November 2023.

 Changes for Property Owners